 Social Worker & Psychotherapist

-My approach to psychotherapy is grounded in science, humanistic developmental theory and in extensive experiences supporting and counselling people from diverse cultural backgrounds.
+My approach to psychotherapy is grounded in science, humanistic developmental theory, and extensive experience supporting and counselling people from diverse cultural backgrounds.
 The foundation of my approach to helping rests on 20 years of social work and counselling experience.
 By focusing on helping clients to develop internal resources and skills and to re-engage with their social supports clients may effectively gain control of their lives.
-I use this information, this knowledge and experience working in mental health and addictions with my clients to empower them in their journey to recovery and to assist them in developing effective coping strategies.
-I help those with mental health gain the necessary internal resources to cope and help foster social supports to maintain their mental health and wellness and achieve optimal health.
-Mental health recovery and healing of addictions is achievable by collaborating with a skilled professionals and accessing necessary supports.
+I use this information, this knowledge, and my experience working in mental health and addictions with my clients to empower them in their journey to recovery and to assist them in developing effective coping strategies.
+I help those with mental health gain the necessary internal resources to cope and help foster social support to maintain their mental health and wellness and achieve optimal health.
+Mental health recovery and healing of addictions is achievable by collaborating with a skilled professional and accessing necessary support.

-I will assist you in your journey towards recovery as well assist you to manages anxiety, depression and other acute symptoms of mental health.
-Through therapy you can heal and learn new ways to regulate emotional, have more balanced thinking and lead a more productive and happier lifestyle.
-Feel free to contact me to assist you in your journey of healing, recovery and self-discovery.
+I will assist you in your journey toward recovery as well assist you to manage anxiety, depression, and other acute symptoms of mental health.
+Through therapy, you can heal and learn new ways to regulate emotions, have more balanced thinking and lead a more productive and happier lifestyle.
+Feel free to contact me to assist you in your journey of healing, recovery, and self-discovery.
 With support tailored to your individual needs, you may live a cherished and more fulfilled, healthy lifestyle and relationships.